KasperKnop/WEB1/docs/10-third-project.md

 - The game must be based on the DOM API - that is, no Canvas or WebGL.
 - The game must use localStorage to save game progress, scores, or settings.
 - The game must display correctly and be fully playable on a desktop with a resolution of 1920×1080.
 There is no other requirements for responsiveness.

+Animations are not a requirement, but they can bring your game to life.
+You can explore and use CSS animations to add effects like blinking, fading, or sliding elements, if you want an extra challenge!

 External libraries, frameworks and game engines are not allowed.